-In parallel with Ratos Accounts, the reported material is analysed on the basis of the knowledge available on each company, based on among other things information provided to the companies' boards, to understand each company's financial development.
-The investment organisation writes a monthly report per company where activities in the company and the company's development is described and analysed.
+In parallel with Ratos Accounts, the reported material is analysed on the basis of the knowledge available on each company, including based on information provided to the companies' boards, to understand each company's financial development.
+The investment organisation writes a monthly report per company where activities in the company and the company's development are described and analysed.
 The report is submitted to Ratos's management each month and to Ratos's Board each quarter.

-RATOS ACCOUNTS' PROCESSING AND CONSOLIDATION
+4 RATOS ACCOUNTS' PROCESSING AND CONSOLIDATION

-Ratos Accounts prepares both a legal consolidated financial statement according to IFRS and various analyses of Ratos's companies combined, such as the table of companies found on > page 33.
+Ratos Accounts prepares both a legal consolidated financial statement according to IFRS and various analyses of Ratos's companies combined, such as the table of companies found on pages 26-27.